cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ### Secrets

-When developing your Worker or Pages Functions, create a `.dev.vars` file in the root of your project to define variables that will be used when running `wrangler dev` or `wrangler pages dev`, as opposed to using another environment and `[vars]` in `wrangler.toml`.
+When developing your Worker or Pages Functions, create a `.dev.vars` file in the root of your project to define secrets that will be used when running `wrangler dev` or `wrangler pages dev`.
 This works both in the local and remote development modes.

 This file should be formatted like a `dotenv` file, such as `KEY=VALUE`.